-Fiscal Year 2013.
-The State has issued a draft of the financial statements for the fiscal year ended June 30, 2013 to the Office of the Legislative Budget Assistant (LBA), which, by law, is responsible for the completion of the audit of the financial statements.
+Fiscal Year 2014.
+The State has issued a draft of the financial statements for the fiscal year ended June 30, 2014 to the Office of the Legislative Budget Assistant (LBA), which, by law, is responsible for the completion of the audit of the financial statements.
 The LBA has engaged KPMG to audit those financial statements and issue its report thereon.
-The State expects to distribute and publish a completed CAFR, incorporating those audited financial statements, by the legislatively required date of December 31, 2013 unless an extension of time is granted by the Fiscal Committee.
+The State expects to distribute and publish a completed CAFR, incorporating those audited financial statements, by the legislatively required date of December 31, 2014 unless an extension is granted by the Fiscal Committee.

-In performing the financial statement audit work for fiscal year 2013, the auditors have identified two areas of possible deficiency that will require more audit work to conclude on the significance of each.
+In performing the financial statement audit work for fiscal year 2014, the auditors have identified the following areas of possible deficiency that will require more audit work to conclude on the significance of each.